youtplayer/yout/README.md

 <p align="center">YouTube playlist player on Desktop without browsers.
 Free, no YouTube ads, floating window.
 Available for Linux, Mac and Windows.</p>

 <p align="center"><img src="http://i.giphy.com/BL9AuNufoqDiU.gif" alt="youtplayer screenshot" /></p>

-> YoutPlayer v2.0.0 is currently in development from the scratch and its release is expected later this year.

 # What to expect from the next release?